-The Company's directors guaranteed for the credit facilities.
+The Company's directors guaranteed for the credit facilities. (see note 4).

-Terms and conditions of loan agreement with financial institution are summarized as follow:
+Terms and conditions of loan agreement with financial institution are summarized as follows:

 - a) Restrictions on transfers, sales, leases, disposals or encumbrances except in the case of normal trade.

 - b) Maintain of debt to equity ratio

 - c) Maintain of debt service coverage ratio